SmileiPIC/TP-M2-GI/doc/source/introduction.rst

 It can be run in 1D,2D,3D and cylindrical geometry with azimuthal modes decomposition, with a diverse suite of physical models and numerical techniques, from a laptop to supercomputers.

+Acknowledgements
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The simulations in this practical use many features in `Smilei <https://smileipic.github.io/Smilei/index.html>`_ that would not exist without the teamwork of the code developers, maintainers and collaborators, to whom we extend our gratitude.

+We are grateful to all the students who attend this TP each year since 2019, contributing to the improvement of its material through their invaluable feedback.

+The authors also wish to thank the engineers of the cluster Ruche in the Moulon Mesocentre and the engineers of the LLR HPC clusters for computer resources and help.

+Computing time has been granted by the École polytechnique through the 3Lab Computing infrastructure.